Mobelux/swift-lambda-extras/README.md

 This package is intended to support the creation of lambdas composed of 2 parts:

-- a generic target with a handler implementing the core logic without AWS dependencies
+- a regular target with a handler implementing the core logic without AWS dependencies
-- an executable target using that generic one
+- an executable target using that regular one

 ### Handler